kbase/JobRunner/README.md

 ## Live editing
 * The JobRunner is deployed in ee2 in the /condor_shared directory
+* You can download files from github using this script https://github.com/kbase/execution_engine2/blob/main/scripts/download_runner.sh
-* You can edit files in place without going through the entire development cycle.
-If you want to edit the DockerRunner.py you can extract it like so
+* You can edit files in place without going through the entire development cycle and without pushing to github.
+For example, if you want to edit the DockerRunner.py you can extract it like so
 ```
 tar -zxvf JobRunner.tgz JobRunner/JobRunner/DockerRunner.py
 ```